Belarus candidature for the UN Security Council

 The most important fundamental principles of the foreign policy of the Republic of Belarus are:

--commitment to building a harmonious multipolar world order that ensures peace, security, stability and sustainable development for all states without exception.
+-commitment to building a harmonious multipolar world based on international law to ensure peace, security, stability and sustainable development for all states without exception.

-Being an active participant of the multilateral cooperation, the Republic of Belarus considers the UN as a central universal international organization with the necessary potential to effectively resolve pressing global and regional problems.
+As an active participant of the multilateral cooperation, Belarus considers the UN as a central universal international organization with the necessary potential to effectively resolve pressing global and regional problems.

-The upper mentioned position is the basis of the unifying and constructive flagship Belarusian initiatives at the UN aimed at developing cooperation, strengthening trust and security.
-The Republic of Belarus is a recognized leader in following areas:
+Belarusian initiatives at the UN are aimed at developing cooperation, strengthening trust and security.
+Belarus is a recognized leader in the following areas:

-- promoting of international cooperation in the field of combating human trafficking;
+- promoting international cooperation in combating human trafficking;

 - supporting interests of middle-income countries.

-The Republic of Belarus has made a significant contribution to the process of nuclear disarmament and reducing the threat of military conflict on the European continent by reducing conventional weapons, military equipment and personnel of its Armed Forces.
+Belarus has made a significant contribution to the process of nuclear disarmament and decreasing the threat of military conflict on the European continent by reducing conventional weapons, military equipment and personnel of its Armed Forces.

 Participation of the Republic of Belarus in peacekeeping activities

-The Belarusian Party supports the development of cooperation in the field of peacekeeping not only in the UN, but also within the framework of the CSTO.
+Belarus supports the development of cooperation in the field of peacekeeping not only in the UN, but also within the framework of the CSTO.
+Promotion of cooperation of the UN with regional peacekeeping organizations is one of the cornerstones of Belarus peace agenda for the world.

 Fundamental principles of the policy of the Republic of Belarus as a non-permanent member of the UN Security Council

-In this regard, it is very important for the Belarusian Party, which has been recognized as a donor of stability and regional security, to gain invaluable experience in building an international security architecture within the framework of interaction with the UN Security Council member states, including the five permanent members of the Council.
+It is of utmost importance for Belarus to gain invaluable experience in building an international security architecture within the framework of interaction with the UN Security Council member states, including the five permanent members of the Council.

 - strictly observe key provisions of Article 24 of the Charter of the United Nations, which defines the competence and functions of the UN Security Council;